 You will take part in a compulsory departmental student advice session at the beginning of the MA programme and at the beginning of the third semester.
 In the fourth semester you will write your master’s thesis and take the final oral exam.

 The MA programme consists of modules and amounts to a total of 120 ECTS credits.
 At least 84 of these ECTS credits should be in the core subject and up to 36 ECTS credits in the supplementary elective area.
 Courses in that supplementary area must fit into an interdisciplinary, philosophical overall concept.
 You may, but you do not have to, choose a supplementary area.
+Please find further information on the study plan.

 Additional information about the programme structure is available at the exam regulations (in German).